Awesome: Video Game Levels N-S

 - Solaris.
 It takes place on the smaller sun of the Lylat system.
 Your health is very slightly going down but that doesn't matter as there are plenty of health rings.
 There are also huge lava waves that you break up with your bombs, and you can even create some.

 - Aquas.
-Your in a submarine through the ocean and it keeps getting darker.
+You're in a submarine through the ocean and it keeps getting darker.
 What makes this level great?
 To quote Slippy: "Keep firing!
 We got lots of torpedoes!"
 These torpedoes take the place of your bombs, light the area up and home in on enemies.
 Yes, they are infinite.
 You end up blazing a path of destruction through the ocean as you just rapidly fire your lasers and torpedoes and doing barrel rolls, and watch the legions of ocean dwellers sink before your might.

 - The second course Venom 2 in the original Star Fox, blasting your way through a space highway right into Andross' back door.